bird-sanctuary/extended-dshot-telemetry/README.md

 In addition to the eRPM data which was the initial data being transmitted back to the flight-controller, EDT allows the encoding of further details in the telemetry frame.

 ## Frame structure
-The frame structure of the telemetry frame is 16 bits long: `eeem mmmm mmmm`
+The frame structure of the telemetry frame is 16 bits long: `eeem mmmm mmmm cccc`

 * `eee`: the exponent
 * `mmmmmmmmm`: the eRPM value
+* `cccc`: the checksum

 To calculate the real eRPM value, it is shifted to the left by the exponent: